Avakining/MafiaGame/src/roles.md

 ---
 ---

-**MAFIA (2)**
+**MAFIA ()**
 *The Mafia wins when all town, neutral killers, and true neutral are dead.*

 *Each night, one member of the Mafia chooses a player to deal a basic attack to, while also performing their normal night action.
 All Mafia roles are unique.*

-*At the start of the game, one random Mafia member will be chosen as the Head Honcho.
+~~*At the start of the game, one random Mafia member will be chosen as the Head Honcho.
 Once per game, if the Head Honcho is the only Mafia member, they can forgo the Mafia’s basic attack to try converting a player into a generic Mafia member with no special action.
 Only Town roles can be converted successfully.
-If this ability fails, it may be reattempted on a future night as long as the Head Honcho is still the only living Mafia member.*
+If this ability fails, it may be reattempted on a future night as long as the Head Honcho is still the only living Mafia member.*~~

 ---
 *Consort*